gold star for USAHOF

 Modry would overall accrue 238 Points as a King.

-The Quebecer held that role for four years, one of them being very good, so good that it is primarily responsible for his high rank.
+The Quebecer held that role for four years, one of which was particularly good, so good that it is primarily responsible for his high rank.
 In 1980-81, Lessard led all Goalies in Wins (35), Goalie Point Shares (12.6), and was a Second Team All-Star.
-Lessard might be best known for a blunder in the 1982 playoffs against Edmonton (he left the net open to trying to beat a Glenn Anderson breakaway), but he had a good run.
+Lessard might be best known for a blunder in the 1982 playoffs against Edmonton (he left the net open to try to beat a Glenn Anderson breakaway), but he had a good run.

 Lessard’s play fell off in the 1983-84 season, and he retired shortly after.